Dr Daniela Manno

 Teaching

 I am a tutor and marker for the modules 'Applying Public Health Principles in Developing Countries' (3198) and ‘Control of Sexually Transmitted Infections’ (3192).
-Additionally, I facilitate the Decolonising Global Health (DGH) talks for the Diploma in Tropical Medicine and Hygiene (DTM&H 2024).
+Additionally, I facilitate the Decolonising Global Health (DGH) talks for the Diploma in Tropical Medicine and Hygiene (DTM&H 2024) and I am also the Child Theme Lead for the LSHTM Centre for Maternal, Adolescent, Reproductive, and Child Health (MARCH).

 Research

 My primary research interests centre on conducting clinical trials and other epidemiological studies in the field of infectious diseases and vaccines.
 Currently, I am particularly focused on improving the inclusion of pregnant and breastfeeding women in vaccine research for emerging infections, with the aim of enhancing the safety of these women and their babies during health emergencies.
-Additionally, I am involved in projects investigating Lassa fever epidemiology in Sierra Leone and summarising the evidence on the effectiveness of single-dose vaccination for HPV.
+I am also dedicated to investigating the burden of Lassa fever and other emerging infections in pregnancy to inform vaccine development and deployment strategies.
+Beyond this, I am actively involved in projects exploring Lassa fever epidemiology in Sierra Leone and innovative delivery strategies for Human Papilloma Virus (HPV) vaccination.